Editors

 Elena Bentley

-Interim Editor
+Editor

 Elena Bentley (MA English, University of Toronto) is a multi-genre writer and proud Métis aunty.
+She recently made the 2024 CBC Poetry Prize Longlist for her poem, "Citrus Dreams."

 Her poetry chapbook, taliped, was a finalist in the 2022 Vallum Chapbook Award and was recently published by 845 Press.
-Her poems can be found in various literary journals like Arc Poetry, Room, The Malahat Review, PRISM international, and Grain.
+Her poems can be found in various literary journals like Arc Poetry, Room, The Malahat Review, PRISM international, Grain, and Poetry Pause, among others.
+In 2023, she was shortlisted for CANSCAIP’s Writing for Children Competition (Young Adult category).
+She is also the author of the children’s picture book The Pickle in Grandma’s Fridge (YNWP, 2022).

-Elena has previously served as a board member for the Saskatchewan Book Awards and for JackPine Press; as a juror for the 2023 Alberta Literary Awards; as a book reviewer for SaskBooks; and as the Managing + Poetry Editor for Windscript and spring magazines.
+Elena has previously served as a board member for the Saskatchewan Book Awards and for JackPine Press; as a juror for the 2023 Alberta Literary Awards; as a book reviewer for SaskBooks; and as the Managing/Poetry Editor for Windscript and spring magazines.

 Taidgh Lynch